Octav Grigorescu: The sixties

-His solo debut is in 1959, entering the Artists' Guild (Uniunea Artistilor Plastici) in 1961; he even served at some point on the steering committee, and was a member until the end.
+His solo debut is in 1959, entering the Artists' Guild (Uniunea Artiștilor Plastici) in 1961; he even served at some point on the steering committee, and was a member until the end.
 In 1965 he married hir former college fellow and painter Georgeta Năpăruș, and they had a son in 1967.

-Between 1955-1984 he travels extensively, both independently and with support for scholarly activity, for art shows and exhibitions, at the beginning primarily in Eastern Europe: Czechoslovakia, Hungary, Poland, Bulgaria, German Democratic Republic (1962, 1965, 1974); but later on to Italy, France, Austria (1968, 1969–70, 1977, 1978, 1980); and again U.S.S.
+Between 1955-1984 he traveled extensively, both independently and with support for scholarly activity, for art shows and exhibitions, at the beginning primarily in Eastern Europe: Czechoslovakia, Hungary, Poland, Bulgaria, German Democratic Republic (1962, 1965, 1974); but later on to Italy, France, Austria (1968, 1969–70, 1977, 1978, 1980); and again U.S.S.
 R. (1972); Cuba, Spain (1979); Franta, United Kingdom, Greece (1983).

 It is in 1968 that he is representing Romania at the Venice Biennale for the first time (the second is in 1980), a turning point in his career.
 He is noticed by critics and is invited to have a solo exhibition.
 Back and forth between home and Italy, some of the excitement of his initial success is tempered by the unkind practices of gallerists who confiscate all his work, claiming it is normal to compensate for expenses.
 It is not clear if he was duped or simply naively misunderstanding the brutal realities of the art trade, being raised in the sterilized vacuum of a country, let's say, without a market economy.
 He decides to fight, prove himself and at the same time pursue a deep love for Italy, which he regarded as the land of art, an object of desire for the child who used to train his hand sketching postcards from Rome and the Uffizi.